The Blockbuster Total Access Saga, Part II: Fear and loathing in Urbana

 “This doesn’t seem right,” I said.
 “The whole point of the service was so you could take a movie home.”

+Hence the motto, Never be without a movie, I thought.
 “Don’t I know it,” the store manager said and shrugged.
 Like me, he was but a rat scurrying back and forth blindly in Blockbuster’s cruel cage.
 “I’m really sorry about it.”

 “Yeah,” I sighed, a dreary sense of powerlessness and resignation seeping into my thoughts.